-For the year ended December 31, 2019, the Company incurred a net loss of \$3,551,010 compared to a net loss of \$945,101 for the year ended December 31, 2018.
-For the year ended December 31, 2019, EBITDA1 was \$828,758, compared to EBITDA of \$897,042 for the year ended December 31, 2018.
-Adjusted EBITDA, which excludes non-cash share-based compensation expense, investment income, acquisition costs and listing expenses, was \$2,382,898, compared to Adjusted EBITDA of \$2,736,093 for the year ended 2018.
-As at December 31, 2019, the Company had an accumulated deficit of \$5,092,929.
+For the year ended December 31, 2020, the Company earned net income of \$2,278,759, compared to a net loss of \$3,551,010 for the year ended December 31, 2019.
+For the year ended December 31, 2020, EBITDA1 was \$4,681,862, compared to EBITDA of \$828,758 for the year ended December 31, 2019.
+Adjusted EBITDA, which excludes non-cash share-based compensation expense, investment income, acquisition costs and listing expenses, was \$4,569,621 for the year ended December 31, 2020, compared to Adjusted EBITDA of \$2,382,898 for the year ended 2019.
+As at December 31, 2020, the Company had an accumulated deficit of \$2,814,170.

-Cash used in operating activities of the Company was \$960,389 for the year ended December 31, 2019, compared to cash provided by operations of \$2,246,568 for the year ended December 31, 2018.
-Cash provided by financing activities was \$2,464,039 for the year ended December 31, 2019, primarily related to new funds provided under the Company's senior debt facility for the acquisitions of All Natural Advice and Maritime Naturals.
-Cash provided by financing of \$32,125,404 in 2018 was mainly due to debt and equity financings in connection with the acquisition of DTI.
+Cash provided by operating activities of the Company was \$57,111 for the year ended December 31, 2020, mainly due to a significant reduction in accounts payable and an increase in accounts receivable.
+Cash used in financing activities was \$1,454,287 for the year ended December 31, 2020, representing payments on long term debt offset by increases in the operating line.
+Cash provided by financing activities of \$2,464,039 for the year ended December 31, 2019 was primarily due to new funds provided under the Company's senior debt facility for the acquisitions of All Natural Advice and Maritime Naturals.

-Operating risks include but are not limited to the Company's reliance on strength of reputation and brands, third-party manufacturing, transportation and distribution, ability to protect its intellectual property, reliance on e-commerce sites, and other risk factors.
+Operating risks include but are not limited to the Company's reliance on strength of reputation and brands, third-party manufacturing, transportation and distribution, ability to protect its intellectual property, reliance on ecommerce sites, and other risk factors.
 Financial risks include but are not limited to the availability of capital, liquidity risk, market risk, currency risk, credit risk and interest rate risk.
 See also "Risk Factors".